zxlooong/hdcookbook/trunk/tools/bridgehead/README.txt

 2) Burn the bridgehead Disc image to a BD-RE and stick it in your Blu-ray player.
 Press 1 to start the VFS update process.

-3) Build HelloTVXlet under the SampleXlet dir, which generates the zip file for download by the bridgehead Xlet on the player.
+3) Build HelloTVXlet under the SampleDiscImage dir, which generates the zip file for download by the bridgehead Xlet on the player.
 This is a sample disc image to be substituted with your own image.

 4) Use the client application in the "Client/dist" dir that sources sample (your) Xlet to the bridgehead xlet running on the player waiting for VFS update.
 The IP address of the PS/3 can be found under it's system menu -> System information menu section.
 Run the client application: